evilpete/flipper_toolbox/README.md

 ```

-option `-d` causes lines with duplicate key to be deleted/omitted
+option `-d` causes lines with duplicate keys to be deleted/omitted

 else duplicate key will be commented out with `#- ` (DEFAULT)